Menu

 Gabriela Sabatini

-Gabriela Sabatini was born on May the 16 in 1970.
-Her home town was Buenos Aires in Argentina.
+Gabriela Sabatini was born on May 16, 1970, in Buenos Aires, Argentina.
 She is the daughter of Osvaldo and Beatriz Garofalo Sabatini.
-She has a jus sanguinis Italian citizenship.
-This is the former professional tennis player’s biography.
+In addition to her Argentine nationality, she holds Italian citizenship through jus sanguinis.
+This is the biography of the former professional tennis player who became one of the most recognized figures in women's tennis during the 1980s and 1990s.

 Related Biography: Nancy Snyderman